michaeljclark/rv8/doc/src/bintrans.md

-Canonical Pointers are enforced on present day commodity 64-bit systems under the guise of allowing for address space growth, and the net result is that they limit the address space entopy to the order of 20 bits.
+Canonical Pointers are enforced on present day commodity 64-bit systems under the guise of allowing for address space growth, and the net result is that they limit the address space entropy to the order of 20 bits.
 Also, the use of arbitrary memory read primitives can be used to leak the offset used in the randomisation of the address space thereby providing the ability to bypass ASLR.
 Brute force can also be used effectively against